 I thought I'd offer some tips to consider when next hopping on board a plane:

 1.)
-If you are booking an international flight, I'd recommend researching the airline's policy for gluten free meals (you can find the policies of many major airlines -- as well as links to the relevant area of their websites -- on the Airlines page of our website, GlutenFreeTravelSite).
-Most airlines now include gluten free meals as one of the many special request meals available, but you will need to request that in advance (find details in the policies linked from the page above).
+If you are booking an international flight, I'd recommend researching the airline's policy for gluten free meals.
+Most airlines now include gluten free meals as one of the many special request meals available, but you will need to request that in advance.
 Our experience on two international flights -- one to Paris in 2011 and one to London in 2013 -- was surprisingly good.
 With the exception of a "regular" roll plopped on the tray (fortunately everything else was covered, so it didn't touch anything) on our flight to Paris, we have not had any mishaps, and the food was surprisingly decent.
 In fact, our son's gluten free meals often looked better than the "regular" meals served.
 It's typically chicken, but not always served "plain."
 A couple times there was a light tomato-based sauce, as in the meal pictured below.
 If you're skeptical at all about the gluten free nature of your meal when it's served, double check with the flight attendant and look for any GF markings or stickers on your meal.
 When in doubt, go to Plan B....

 2.)
 You do NOT want to be sick on a plane, nor do you want to ruin your vacation.
 ALWAYS bring a back-up snack or meal (or multiple snacks, if it's a long flight).
 It's important to be prepared in case the airline does not have your requested meal or if it appears to contain (or be contaminated by) gluten.
 You may prefer not to even take the risk for what usually amounts to a mediocre meal -- and not bother to request a gluten free meal in the first place.
 If you're in a real jam, the airlines usually has many snack options available for purchase, which include many different items, all individually wrapped in a box.
 There should undoutedly be at least one option with items you can eat (corn chips and salsa, potato chips, cheese, applesauce, olives, etc.).
 You can pick and choose or divide the goodies up with another family member, taking all the items that are gluten free for yourself!
 And, of course, don't forget to HYDRATE...that goes for everyone.
 Beyond combating dry cabin air and dehydration, it can help you fill up an otherwise hungry tummy (choose milk, orange juice, or vegetable juice rather than sugary, caffeinated sodas which can further dehydrate).